the-real-cphillips/photography/README.md

 * This project was using Travis CI Initially, Migrated to Github Actions for better speed and reliabilty.
 Travis stopped providing free unlimited builds for open source projects.

 ## Contributing
-Feel free to make any changes and submit a PR.
+Feel free to make any changes and submit a PR.-->